techtoys/SSD7317Z/README.md

 **Remark :**

-The second argument in the function `i2c_write(uint8_t slave, uint16_t reg, const uint8_t *data, uint16_t len)` sets the register address with the lower byte first then the higher byte.
-In STM32, two hardware-dependent functions look very similar.
+The second argument in the function `i2c_write(uint8_t slave, uint16_t reg, const uint8_t *data, uint16_t len)` sends the register address with the lower byte first followed by the higher byte (byte swap).
+In STM32, we need two hardware-dependent functions to handle the byte swap and they look very similar.
 They are

 * `HAL_I2C_Mem_Write()`  &

 * `HAL_I2C_Master_Transmit()`.

-A more careful study shows that, a data length `len` as the argument for `HAL_I2C_Mem_Write()` should non-zero; otherwise, an error as ` HAL_I2C_ERROR_INVALID_PARAM ` will return.
+A more careful study shows that, a data length `len` as the argument for `HAL_I2C_Mem_Write()` should be non-zero; otherwise, an error as ` HAL_I2C_ERROR_INVALID_PARAM ` will return.
 It leads to a conditional statement to divide it with `len` being zero or non-zero with code snippet as follows:

 ```C
 static void i2c_write(uint8_t slave, uint16_t reg, const uint8_t *data, uint16_t len)